OsomePteLtd/principles/src/general.md

 ## Pull Requests

-1. Make you pull requests focused.
-Ideally, a pull request should do 1 thing and have a simple name.
+1. Make your pull requests focused:

+   - A pull request should do 1 thing and have a simple title.

+   - Avoid mixing in a single pull request a product feature and something subjective like changing a linter config.
+A reviewer may agree with the main code, but a dispute about the linter config will start, and as a result, everything drags on.
+Make minor changes in a separate PR and make the discussion on different parts parallel.

-2. Avoid large pull requests because they are hard to review.
-Try to split your tasks into small steps.
+2. Avoid large pull requests:

+   - Large pull requests are hard to review, try to split your tasks into small steps.
-## Code Review

-TODO
+   - Minimize the diff, avoid reformatting of code that is irrelevant to your pull request.

+3. Provide context for reviewers:

+   - Choose a good title for your pull request.

+   - Provide a link to Jira and a short description of what your pull request should do.

+   - Add comments to all lines of code that could potentially raise questions from reviewers (via GitHub comments, not in code).

+4. Make your pull request initially good:

+   - For example, if you will not add tests, then the first comment will be about tests, avoid unnecessary rounds of reviews.

 ## Branches